 Found in general, this is the parental controls section of the device.
 While it may seem silly to set your own controls, this eliminates the gif keyboard in iMessage if you restrict websites for adult content.
 I recommend putting all of the websites you access often in the “always allow” section first, and keeping the passcode handy, as sometimes websites are randomly blocked.

-By enabling these settings, a person with low vision will be able to harness all of the capabilities of the iPad and use it to enhance their ability to use assistive technology.
+By knowing how to make iPad accessible for low vision, a person with low vision will be able to harness all of the capabilities of the iPad and use it to enhance their ability to use assistive technology.